-Bitcoin Cash [BCH] mounted an incredibly bullish wave as it stole Bitcoin’s [BTC] thunder.
+Bitcoin Cash [BCH] mounted an incredibly bullish wave as seemed to enter a Bitcoin Loophole and it stole Bitcoin’s [BTC] thunder.
 The collective market, in less than 24 hours, added a whopping $30 billion as the top cryptocurrency returned to its glory days of $5,000, taking its proponents back to December 2017.

 A slew of announcements coming out of the BCH camp could be the reason behind the whopping 50 percent gain in its price.
 Kraken’s subsidiary, Crypto Facilities, which provides virtual currency reference data to the Chicago Mercantile Exchange [CME], saw its Bitcoin Cash and Litecoin futures contract spike in the past few weeks, as investors flocked towards the aforementioned cryptos.

 Bitcoin Cash also saw developments with their Simple Ledger Protocol [SLP], allowing users to check their tokens developed on the chain seamlessly.
 From internal specifics to external uses, Bitcoin Cash was one of the six cryptocurrencies to be integrated into Bitcoin.travel, allowing users to book their flights using the sixth largest virtual currency in the market.

 Trading patterns are also speculated to have caused this massive BCH price pump.
 After many analysts stated that the Bitcoin boom emerged from Asian trading market rather than their western contemporaries, Bloomberg reported that the trigger was due to the automated software curated to execute $100 million trades across exchanges.
 Oliver von Landsberg-Sadie, the chief executive of the BCG group, stated that Coinbase, Kraken, and Bitstamp were the exchanges in question.